mattrussell2/gradescope-autograder/README.md

     * Runs `autograde.py` - our autograding framework [details below].
     * Runs `make_gradescope_results.py`, which parses the results files and saves the results at `/autograder/results/results.json` in a form readable by Gradescope.

 **Note!
 The assignment name for an assignment in the course repository must be the same as the assignment name on Gradescope.
 An environment variable $ASSIGNMENT_TITLE is provided to our script, and this (along with the paths you specified earlier) is used to find the autograder files.
-If the names don't match, there will be issues.**
+If the names don't match, there will be issues.
+Update 6-17-2022: You may now use spaces in place of underscores on gradescope; however, the other text must match exactly (case sensitive).**

 ## Conclusion
 Okay, you are ready to setup an autograder!
 Continue to the next section to learn